jkamenik/advent-of-code-golang/README.md

 ./run
 ```

-Now `cd` into one of the days and do `go run .`.
+Now `cd` into one of the years, and days and do `go run .`.
 Each directory is a self contained go module.

+Note: If there are input files I usually put them in `/test` is the day directory.
+The 2nd puzzle not have any inputs as those have to be earned and I don't want to ruin the surprise.